s-fleck/testthis/README.md

   - `use_test_subdir()` and `test_subdir()` for putting/running tests in
     subdirectories of `tests/testhat/`.
 These tests will *not* be run on CRAN or by `devtools::test()`.
-This is useful for tests that take a long time to execute, or that require external ressources (web, databases) that may not always be availabe.
+This is useful for tests that take a long time to execute, or that require external resources (web, databases) that may not always be available.

     `test_acceptance()`, `test_manual()` and `test_integration()` are
     presets to run tests in the `integration_tests`, `acceptance_tests`